ai2soft/Ai2.Opc/README.md

  the code shows :

- when tag point "Tags.SystemRunning” comes to  "True" , then even action "OnFinished" will be called asynchronous.
+ when tag point "Tags.SystemRunning” comes to  "True" , then event action "OnFinished" will be called asynchronous.

  4.How to define tags